SAP-samples/teched2025-DA160/exercises/ex4/README.md

 > [!Note]
 > The explanation section is optional reading material.
 Please feel free to skip this section if the guided tour was sufficient.

-1. Log into the SAP Business Data Cloud Cockpit, open the tab **Insight Applications and Data Packages**.
+1. Log into the SAP Business Data Cloud Cockpit, open the tab **Intelligent Applications and Data Packages**.
 This tab shows all the Intelligent Applications and Data Packages that are available for installation.
 <img src="./images/BDCCockpit_login.png"  width="1000"/>

 2. Select the **SAP S/4HANA Financial Operations Data Products** Data package.
-This data package includes 23 data products.
+This data package includes two data products.

 3. The overview page provides the following information: